Elon Musk told Tesla employees in a leaked email that they don't have to go to work if they're sick or concerned about the coronavirus

 Tweets about this

-Alex Luthiger RT @businessinsider: Elon Musk told Tesla employees in a leaked email that they don't have to go to work if they're sick or concerned about… 1 minute ago
+Michael Lisse Elon Musk told Tesla employees in a leaked email that they don't have to go to work if they're sick or worried abou… https://t.co/7g8YPTEglp 19 minutes ago

-HP Targeting, Inc. Elon Musk told Tesla employees in a leaked email that they don't have to go to work if they're sick or concerned ab… https://t.co/vkYdk6fZyJ 26 minutes ago
+FinancialNewsNetwork Elon Musk told Tesla employees in a leaked email that they don't have to go to work if they're sick or concerned ab… https://t.co/C79Ir3DY3S 25 minutes ago

-Márcio M. Silva Elon Musk told Tesla employees in a leaked email that they don't have to go to work if they're sick or concerned ab… https://t.co/7BzibgsGLa 26 minutes ago
+Defender Elon Musk told Tesla employees in a leaked #email that they don't have to go to work if they're sick or worried abo… https://t.co/s9bGgoR3YW 32 minutes ago

-Winson Tang Elon Musk told Tesla employees in a leaked email that they don't have to go to work if they're sick or concerned ab… https://t.co/sneHaKRLyN 26 minutes ago
+Gia Bao Nguyen RT @businessinsider: Elon Musk told Tesla employees in a leaked email that they don't have to go to work if they're sick or concerned about… 37 minutes ago

-Principal-IT Elon Musk told Tesla employees in a leaked email that they don't have to go to work if they're sick or concerned ab… https://t.co/dgePd5MWpJ 26 minutes ago
+Technology Shout Elon Musk told Tesla employees in a leaked email that they don't have to go to work if they are sick or worried abo… https://t.co/IOkTh9TEHY 48 minutes ago

-Márcio M. Silva Elon Musk told Tesla employees in a leaked email that they don't have to go to work if they're sick or concerned ab… https://t.co/wfl8mfm56Z 31 minutes ago
+BertelSchmitt™ 🎩🎩🎩🎩🎩@elonmusk told $TSLA employees in a leaked email that they don t have to go to work if they're sick ...… https://t.co/P1nMrLBi6h 51 minutes ago

-Steve Davis Mktg Elon Musk told Tesla employees in a leaked email that they don't have to go to work if they're sick or concerned ab… https://t.co/XP8EwJ6i7g 31 minutes ago
+Márcio M. Silva Elon Musk told Tesla employees in a leaked email that they don't have to go to work if they're sick or concerned ab… https://t.co/7BzibgsGLa 1 hour ago